-The Australian Bureau of Statistics 2017-18 National Health Survey estimated 1 in 5 (20 per cent) Australians reported they had a mental or behavioural condition during the collection period (July 2017 to June 2018).
-The National Health Survey estimates are based on self-reported data and record a survey participant as having a mental or behavioural condition during the collection period only if it was also reported as long-term (had lasted, or was expected to last, a minimum of 6 months).
+The Australian Bureau of Statistics 2017-18 National Health Survey estimated that 1 in 5 (20%) Australians had a mental or behavioural condition during the collection period.
+The survey estimates are based on self-reported data and record a survey participant as having a mental or behavioural condition during the collection period only if it was also reported as long-term (had lasted, or was expected to last, a minimum of 6 months).